The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 Keybed: Key Size, Weight, Action, Velocity and Aftertouch

-Not all keyboards follow the standard piano size and action because it's not always applicable, especially when considering portability.
-This is the reason why there's a big difference between a Digital Piano vs Keyboard.
-And is the reason why compact controllers like the Akai MPK Mini come with slim size and synth action keys, which require some technique adjustment for those who are used to standard size keys.
+Not all keyboards follow the standard piano size and action because it’s not always applicable, especially when considering portability.
+This is the reason why there’s a big difference between a Digital Piano vs Keyboard.
+This is the reason why compact controllers like the Akai MPK Mini, M Audio Oxygen, Korg Nanokey, and the like, come with slim sizes and synth-action keys.
+Small keys require some technique adjustment for those who are used to standard-size keys.
 Size also dictates how many keys a MIDI controller will have.

 Number of Zones